Bamboo is pandas' favorite food: more than 99% of their diet is bamboo.

 Pandas Eat LOTS of Bamboo

-Pandas eat different types and parts of bamboo according to the season.
-In spring and summer, they like eating different kinds of shoots; in autumn, they enjoy the leaves of bamboo; in winter, their main diet is bamboo roots.
+For wild pandas, in spring and summer, they like eating different kinds of bamboo shoots; in autumn, they enjoy the new leaves of bamboo; in winter, their main diet is bamboo roots and leaves.

 What Do Pandas Eat Besides Bamboo?